StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 });
 ```

-If both are enabled, DNSControl converts the old-style Page Rules into
-new-style Single Redirects.
-That is, it uses the API to download the existing
-Page Rule-based redirects, translates them into Single Redirects.
-When doing
-a `push`, DNSControl updates both the Page Rule-based directs and the Single
-Redirects.
+{% hint style="warning" %}
+New-style redirects ("Single Redirect Rules") are a new feature of DNSControl
+as of v4.12.0 and may have bugs.
+Please test carefully.
+{% endhint %}

+Conversion mode:

+DNSControl can convert from old-style redirects (Page Rules) to new-style
+redirect (Single Redirects).
+To enable this mode, set both `manage_redirects`
+and `manage_single_redirects` to true.

+{% hint style="warning" %}
+The conversion process only handles a few, very simple, patterns.
+See `providers/cloudflare/singleredirect_test.go` for a list of patterns
+supported.
+Please file bugs if you find problems.
+PRs welcome!
+{% endhint %}

+In conversion mode, DNSControl takes `CF_REDIRECT`/`CF_TEMP_REDIRECT`
+statements and turns each of them into two records: a Page Rules and an
+equivalent Single Redirects rule.

-Single Redirects are processed before old-style Page Rules.
-Therefore, it is
+Cloudflare processes Single Redirects before Page Rules, thus it is safe to
-safe to have both.
+have both at the same time, and provides an easy way to test the new-style
+rules.
+If they do not work properly, use the Cloudflare web-based control
+panel to manually delete the new-style rule to expose the old-style rule. (and
+report the bug to DNSControl!)

+You'll find the new-style rule in the Cloudflare control panel.
+It will have
+a very long name that includes the `CF_REDIRECT`/`CF_TEMP_REDIRECT` operands
+plus matcher and replacement expressions.

+There is no mechanism to easily delete the old-style rules.
+Either delete them
+manually using the Cloudflare control panel or wait for Cloudflare to remove
+the old-style Page Rule feature.

-We recommend that once the conversion is complete, change `manage_redirects` to
+Once the conversion is complete, change
-`false`.
-At that point, either delete the old redirects via the CloudFlare web
+`manage_redirects` to `false` then either delete the old redirects
-control panel.
-Eventually Cloudflare will delete them for you when the product
-is decommissioned.

-NOTE: Only a limited number of patterns are supported.
-File a bug if you have a pattern that doesn't work.

-See providers/cloudflare/singleredirect_test.go for a list of what's implemented.
+via the CloudFlare control panel or wait for Cloudflare to remove support for the old-style feature.

+{% hint style="warning" %}
+Cloudflare's announcement says that they will convert old-style redirects (Page Rules) to new-style
+redirect (Single Redirects) but they do not give a date for when this will happen.
+DNSControl
+will probably see these new redirects as foreign and delete them.

+Therefore it is probably safer to do the conversion ahead of them.

+On the other hand, if you let them do the conversion, their conversion may be more correct
+than DNSControl's.
+However there's no way for DNSControl to manage them since the automatically-generated name will be different.

+If you have suggestions on how to handle this better please file a bug.
+{% endhint %}

 ## Redirects